FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 3.rst

 Overview
 ________

 This lesson will outline the process to create a storm drain network for FLO-2D.
+This is the quick version.
+It is better for learning QGIS and FLO-2D Plugin operations.
+For advanced storm drain modeling, see the Advanced Lessons.

-.. youtube:: 6oTw4PnqOiI
+.. youtube:: x-SlOV4-bHI

 Required Data
 _____________